opencadc/opencadc.github.io/storage-inventory/ops/README.md

     - See the [opencadc storage inventory luskan](https://github.com/opencadc/storage-inventory/tree/master/luskan) documentation for more configuration details.
     - test with, e.g., `curl https://www.example.org/luskan/availability`

-1. <a id='raven-configuration'>**raven**</a> - File location service
+1. <a id='configuration-raven'>**raven**</a> - File location service

+    - Required for: Global site only
     - Container image: Use the latest `storage-inventory/raven` image from [`images.opencadc.org`](#resource-repository)
     - Configuration notes:
         - `raven.properties`
-            - `org.opencadc.raven.publicKeyFile` and `org.opencadc.raven.privateKeyFile`:
+            - (optional) `org.opencadc.raven.publicKeyFile` and `org.opencadc.raven.privateKeyFile`:
-                - Used so that raven can generate 'pre-authorized' URLs for files, reducing the number of authentication queries required for a user to download a file.
+                - These are optional but needed so that raven can generate 'pre-authorized' URLs for files, reducing the number of authentication queries required for a user to download a file.
 The authentication information is embedded in a specially encoded URL.
-                - any valid x509 public and private key file can be used here, but the CA that the key is signed with must be trusted.
+                - these are RSA public and private key files which can be generated using [cadc-keygen](https://github.com/opencadc/core/tree/master/cadc-keygen) or the commands below:

+                        ssh-keygen -b 2048 -t rsa -m pkcs8 -f temp_rsa
+                        ssh-keygen -e -m pkcs8 -f temp_rsa.pub > raven-public.key
+                        mv temp_rsa raven-private.key
+                        rm temp_rsa.pub

                 - the `publicKeyFile` will be required by services which need to verify the pre-authorized URLS (`minoc`).
     - See the [opencadc storage inventory raven](https://github.com/opencadc/storage-inventory/tree/master/raven) documentation for more configuration details.
     - test with, e.g., `curl https://www.example.org/raven/availability`

-1. <a id='fenwick-configuration'>**fenwick**</a> - Metadata sync application
+1. <a id='configuration-fenwick'>**fenwick**</a> - Metadata sync application

+    - Required for: Storage site and Global site
     - Container image: Use the latest `storage-inventory/fenwick` image from [`images.opencadc.org`](#resource-repository)
     - Configuration notes:
         - `fenwick.properites`: